Do I Need a Visitor Visa to Visit Canada?

-If you are not exempt, then you need to apply for a TRV.
+If you are not exempt, you must apply for a TRV.
 Read the following article for more information:

-What if my purpose of the visit is studying, working, or immigration?
+What if my purpose for the visit is studying, working, or immigration?

 If you intend to study, work, or immigrate to Canada, then read one of the following articles or fill out our assessment form.